The Bankrate promise

 Having a record of your accident

-If your dash cam records the accident as it happens, the video can be very helpful by removing any questions of fault during the insurance claims process.
-A video from a dash cam might be able to provide sufficient evidence and speed up proceedings to help you settle the claim faster.
+If your dash cam recorded the accident as it happened, the video could help remove or alleviate any question of fault during the claims process.
+A video from a dash cam might even be able to provide sufficient evidence to speed up proceedings and help you settle the claim faster.

 Fighting insurance fraud

 Car insurance fraud is far too common.
-If someone tries to involve you in a staged accident to receive a fraudulent claims payout, the result can be disastrous and cost you thousands of dollars in legal fees and increased insurance premiums.
+If someone tries to involve you in a staged accident to receive a fraudulent claims payout, the result may be disastrous and might cost you thousands of dollars in legal fees and increased insurance premiums.

-Having a video record of these events helps protect you from insurance fraud.
-If you believe you’ve been involved in car insurance fraud, you should contact law enforcement and turn over any video evidence you have as soon as possible.
+Having a video record of these events might help protect you financially from insurance fraud.
+If you believe you have been involved in car insurance fraud, you will likely want to contact law enforcement and turn over any video evidence you have as soon as possible.

-Any recorded evidence of suspected car insurance fraud can also go a long way toward clearing you with your insurance company.
-But you should always contact law enforcement first.
+Any recorded evidence of suspected car insurance fraud may also go a long way toward clearing your case with your insurance company.

 Making you a better driver

 Safe driving practices take years to master.
-If you’re a new driver or if you’ve had a few close calls behind the wheel recently, you may want to review your dash cam video to see what could be done differently next time.
-Taking the time to refine your technique could result in avoiding a bad car wreck in the future.
+If you are a new driver or have had a few close calls behind the wheel recently, you may want to review your dash cam video to see what could be done differently next time.
+Taking the time to refine your technique may help you avoid an accident in the future.

-Driving safe also directly affects the price you pay for car insurance.
-If you can avoid traffic tickets and car accidents for a few years, many car insurance providers will reward you with a good driver discount, which can significantly reduce your monthly premium cost.
+Safe driving also directly affects the price you pay for car insurance.
+If you can avoid traffic tickets and car accidents for a few years, many car insurance providers will reward you with a lower rate and potentially a good driver discount.

 Capturing unexpected events